Endonym and exonym

 A map demonstrating the wide diversity of exonyms for Germany, compared to blue for names related to the modern German language endonym of Deutschland [country of the people].
-Yellow descend from Latin Alemanni, a tribal confederation around the Danube meaning 'everyone'; dark green from Latin Germāni, a tribe living around the Rhine; red is Saxon; light green of uncertain origin; and purple is a Slavic term meaning 'mute'.
+Yellow descend from Latin Alemanni, a tribal confederation around the Danube meaning 'everyone'; dark green from Latin Germāni, a name for tribal groups in Northern Europe; red is Saxon; light green of uncertain origin; and purple is a Slavic term meaning 'mute'.

-An endonym (Note: /'ɛndənɪm/, EN-də-nim; also known as an autonym (/ˈɔːtənɪm/, AW-tə-nim)) is a common, native name for a group of people, an individual person, geographical place, language, or dialect, meaning that it is used inside a particular group or linguistic community to identify or designate themselves, their place of origin, or their language.
+An endonym (Note: /'ɛndənɪm/ EN-də-nim) or autonym (Note: /ˈɔːtənɪm/ AW-tə-nim) is a common, self-chosen, native name of a group of people, an individual person of that group, a geographical place, a language or a dialect; it is 'native' in the sense that it is used inside or by a particular group or linguistic community to identify or designate themselves, their place of origin, or their language.